iamdavidcc/Temperature-control-system---Arduino/README.md

-# Temperature-control-system---Arduino
+# Temperature Control System
-Design of a temperature control system with an Arduino UNO PCB
+Design and implementation of a temperature control system with an Arduino UNO board